 Spring break affords kids the perfect opportunity to catch up on some reading and play some games.
 You’d be surprised how quiet it gets when you pull out a stack of new and older storybooks.
 Kids do love to read when they have some downtime.
-Here are a few new storybooks that just came out and I thinks kids will love.
+Here are a few new storybooks that just came out and I think kids will love.

 Little Bear’s Big House

-The cover of Little Bear’s Big House storybook immediately captures kids attention.
-The little bear and the forest scene are appealing and kids want to crack open this very large books.
+The cover of Little Bear’s Big House storybook immediately captures kids’ attention.
+The little bear and the forest scene are appealing and kids want to crack open these very large books.
 It’s a story about a grumpy little bear who is fed up with forest life and wants to do what little boys do.
 He longs for adventure and set out to explore what is on the other side of the forest.
 He is greeted by many of his friends as he stomps through the forest, but he basically ignores them and treks on.
 He soon comes to a clearing where right before his eyes he sees a beautiful house.

 Little Bear recognizes that bears don’t live houses, but he’s acting like a little boy, so he can go inside.
-The house many rooms, several floors, lots of toys and hundreds of stairs.
+The house many rooms, several floors, lots of toys, and hundreds of stairs.
 What an exciting adventure!
 Little Bear gets into everything and leaves a huge mess behind him.
 Alas, it’s time for bed and suddenly he hears loud noises… Thump, Crash… and another thump.
 It must be monsters and Little Bear is very afraid.
 Oh my goodness, it’s a three-headed monster!!
 Oh no!
 No worries, his loving family is never too far away.
 The characters are so endearing that kids will naturally get attached to them.
-The illustrations are big, bold, colorful, interesting and engaging.
+The illustrations are big, bold, colorful, interesting, and engaging.
 There are so many things in the forest for kids to find and explore.
 Ideal for ages 3 – 5.

 Otto and Pio

 Otto and Pio is a heartwarming story about a squirrel named Otto and a furry creature named Pio.
 One morning squirrel wakes up to a strange green ball on the branch in front of his door.
 He ignored it and set off on his daily rounds.
 Once home, it’s still there and he has to walk over it to get into his home.
 Suddenly Otto hears noises and the ball has cracked open.
 A very furry and very tiny creature was crying for its mommy.
 He took the little fuzzy creature inside for the night and was alarmed at how much it had grown overnight.
-He grows more each day and outgrows the tree house.
+He grows more each day and outgrows the treehouse.

 Otto tried very hard to find Pio’s mother by asking his forest friends and making flyers.
-Pio though is a good cook and he even cleans house.
+Pio though is a good cook and he even cleans the house.
 One day, Pio even saves Otto’s life.
 As it turns out, Otto never did find Pio’s family, but he developed a love for him and the two became good friends.
 This heartwarming story shows how you can find friends in the most unlikely situations.
 Ideal for ages 5- 8.

 Bad Kitty Camp Daze